Brilord/Transparent-AI-Client/README.md

-# PlanaClientV2.0
+# Transparent AI Client

-A minimal Electron application (PlanaClientV2.0) with a transparent, glass-style UI for storing and managing website links.
+A minimal Electron application (Transparent AI Client) with a transparent, glass-style UI for storing and managing website links.

 ## Features